krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 !!! tip

-    For the best reading experience, it is recommended that you read through this section.
+    It is recommended that you go through this section to get the best reading experience.

-## Conventions Of Style
+## Conventions Of Writing Style

-- Those labeled `*` after the title are optional chapters with relatively difficult content.
+- Chapters marked with an asterisk (`*``) after the title are supplementary and more challenging.
 If you have limited time, it is advisable to skip them.
-- Proper nouns and words and phrases with specific meanings are marked with `"double quotes"` to avoid ambiguity.
+- Key technical terms and their English equivalents are enclosed in `「 」` brackets, for example, `「array」`.
+It's advisable to familiarize yourself with these for better comprehension of technical texts.
-- Important proper nouns and their English translations are marked with `" "` in parentheses, e.g. `"array array"` .
-It is recommended to memorize them for reading the literature.
+- Proprietary terms and words with specific meanings are indicated with “quotation marks” to avoid ambiguity.
 - **Bolded text** Indicates key content or summary statements, which deserve special attention.
 - When it comes to terms that are inconsistent between programming languages, this book follows Python, for example using $\text{None}$ to mean "empty".
 - This book partially abandons the specification of annotations in programming languages in exchange for a more compact layout of the content.
-There are three main types of annotations: title annotations, content annotations, and multi-line annotations.
+Comments are categorized into three types: title comments, content comments, and multiline comments.

 === "Python"